andrasq/node-qcache/Readme.md

 `capacity` - max number of elements to cache at one time.
 Once the cache capacity is reached, setting a new key causes the least recently used value to be discarded.
 Default is `Infinity`, unlimited number of entries.

+Properties:

+- `capacity` - the configured capacity
+- `count` - the number of items in the cache

 ### set( key, value )